MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/speech-services-private-link.md

 > [!NOTE]
 > The resolved IP address points to a virtual network proxy endpoint, which dispatches the network traffic to the private endpoint for the Cognitive Services resource.
 The behavior will be different for a resource with a custom domain name but *without* private endpoints.
 See [this section](#dns-configuration) for details.

-## Adjust existing applications to use a Speech resource with a private endpoint
+## Adjust an application to use a Speech resource with a private endpoint

 A Speech resource with a custom domain enabled uses a different way to interact with Speech Services.
 This is true for a custom-domain-enabled Speech resource both with and without private endpoints.
 Information in this section applies to both scenarios.